2nd MEIS Workshop @CVPR2025

 • Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I)

-• Multi-agent Robotic System / Swarm Robots
+• Multi-agent Robotic System and Swarm Robots

 • Communication-Efficient Cooperative Perception